Ural-batyr: History

 The poem, originally existing solely in the oral form of a song, was set in the written form by the Bashkir folk poet Mukhamedsha Burangulov in 1910.
 This story is very ancient, and reminiscent of stories from Babylon and Sumer.
 There are traces of Iranian civilization in Bashkort culture, as some words and names of cities and people.

-The epic was transmitted orally from generation to generation by storytellers – sesens.
+The epic was transmitted orally from generation to generation by storytellers – sėsėns.
 In 1910, Mukhamedsha Burangulov recorded an epic from two kuraist ('musician') and sesens ('poet'), Gabit Argynbaev (≈ 1850–1921) from the аul ('village') of Idris and Khamit Almukhametov (1861–1923) from the village of Malyi Itkul (volost Itkulskaya of the Orenburg province).
 Researchers believe that M. Burangulov came to sesens more than once, wrote down the epic in parts.
 Researchers found that both storytellers came from the Burzyan clan.
-Both sesen knew well the area around the Shulgantash cave (Kapova cave) and Lakes Shulgankul, Yylkysykkankul (they are described in the epic).
+Both sesen knew well the area around the Shulgan-Tash Cave and Lakes Shulgankul, Yylkysykkankul (they are described in the epic).
 Gabit-sesen's grandfather Argynbay moved from the highlands of Burzyan to the steppe region.
 Both sesen were in kinship.

 There are known other versions of the epic.
 A fairy tale of the same name in prose was recorded in 1956 by Ismagil Rakhmatullin in the village of Imangul in the Uchalinsky district of Bashkorostan by researcher Akhnaf Kharisov (published by him in the same year).

 The version, conventionally referred to as an "etiological myth", was recorded in 1984 from Shamsia Safargalina in the village of Gabbas, Zianchurinsky district of Bashkortostan.

 In 1968, the epic "Ural-Batyr" was published in the Bashkir language in the journal "Agidel" in 1968 with abbreviations (prepared by B. Bikbai and A. Kharisov).
 In 1972, the first full publication in the Bashkir language took place — in the first volume of the book series Bashkir Folk Oeuvre.

 In 1975, it was published in the first volume of the collection Heroic Epic of the Peoples of the USSR in the series Library of World Literature (translation by A. Kh.
 Khakimov, I. S. Kychakov, A. S. Mirbadalev), and also in the series The Epos of the Peoples of the USSR (per.
 A. Kh.
 Khakimov, N. V. Kidysh-Pokrovskaya, A. S. Mirbadalev) in abbreviated form.

 For the first time, the profound originality of the epic "Ural-Batyr" was announced in the works of A. A. Petrosyan.
 She was the first of the researchers to discover a plot similarity between the Bashkir epic and the Sumerian-Akkadian epic about Gilgamesh.
 But she came to the conclusion that there are deep differences in the ideological and artistic concepts of these works: